RasaHQ/rasa/docs/dataformat.rst

 Synonyms will map extracted entities to the same name, for example mapping "my savings account" to simply "savings".
 However, this only happens *after* the entities have been extracted, so you need to provide examples with the synonyms present so that Rasa can learn to pick them up.

 Lookup tables may be specified as txt files containing newline-separated words or phrases.
 Upon loading the training data, these files are used to generate case-insensitive regex patterns that are added to the regex features.
+For example, in this case a list of currency names is supplied so that it is easier to pick out this entity.

 JSON Format
 -----------